-- Social Success Group Program: A 9 week group program designed to benefit individuals struggling with social anxiety and shyness.
+- Social Success Group Program: An 8 week group program designed to benefit individuals struggling with social anxiety and shyness.

-- Mood Management Group Program: A 9 week group program designed to benefit individuals struggling with anxiety and depression.
+- Mood Management Group Program: An 8 week group program designed to benefit individuals struggling with anxiety and depression.

 - Sleep Group Program: A 5 week group program designed to benefit individuals who have sleep issues (i.e., insomnia).